getgrav/grav-learn/pages/17/02.content/07.media/doc.md

 Allows setting of `controlsList` property, which takes one or more of three possible values: `nodownload`, `nofullscreen`, and `noremoteplayback`.

+> [!CAUTION]
-!!
-If setting more than one parameter in markdown, separate each with a dash (`-`).
+> If setting more than one parameter in markdown, separate each with a dash (`-`).
 These will be replaced by spaces in the output HTML.

 [ui-tabs]
 [ui-tab title="Markdown"]